 The Commission may issue additional bonds under the Senior Indenture and the Subordinate Indenture.
 In addition, the Commission may, from time to time, issue other notes and bonds payable from such sources as may be available so long as the Tolls, the Oil Franchise Tax Revenues securing the Oil Franchise Tax Revenue Bonds or the Registration Fee Revenues securing the Registration Fee Revenue Bonds are not pledged to such other notes and bonds or, if pledged, are pledged on a subordinate basis.
 The Commission anticipates that it will borrow substantial additional funds for the purpose of funding capital expenditures for the System pursuant to the Ten Year Capital Plan.
 Borrowings for the Ten Year Capital Plan are expected to be undertaken principally under the Senior Indenture.
 In addition, pursuant to Act 89, the Commission anticipates that it will borrow substantial additional funds for purposes of funding payments under Act 44, Act 89 and the Amended Funding Agreement through Fiscal Year 2021-2022.
 Such borrowings are expected to be undertaken principally under the Subordinate Indenture.
 In addition, the Commission may from time to time increase toll rates to meet the debt, capital and operational obligations of the Commission.
-The most recent toll increase that has gone into effect was on January 3, 2016.
-On July 19, 2016, the Commission approved an additional toll increase that is scheduled to go into effect in January 2017.
+The most recent toll increase that has gone into effect was on January 8, 2017.
 See "CERTAIN FINANCIAL INFORMATION - Toll Schedule and Rates" above for further information.